jadu/composer-installer/README.md

 ----
 List files/folder to copy.

+By default, files and folders copied are added to .gitignore and included in the Meteor package (via build.xml)

 The array key is the source file (relative to the package root path), the array value is either
 (a) the destination (string, relative to the root install dir), or